-Our liquidity, consisting of cash on the balance sheet, totals \$15,335,000 at March 27, 2022.
+Our liquidity, consisting of cash on the balance sheet, totaled \$15,661,000 on June 26, 2022.
 This liquidity amount excludes any future cash flows from operations.
 We expect all interest and principal payments due in the next twelve months will be satisfied by existing cash and our cash flows, which will allow us to maintain an adequate level of liquidity.

 In February 2020, our filing of a replacement Form S-3 registration statement ("Shelf") with the SEC was declared effective and expires February 2023.
 The Shelf registration gives us the flexibility to issue and publicly distribute various types of securities, including preferred stock, common stock, warrants, secured or unsecured debt securities, purchase contracts and units consisting of any combination of such securities, from time to time, in one or more offerings, up to an aggregate amount of \$750,000,000.
-SEC issuer eligibility rules require us to have a public float of at least \$75,000,000 in order to use the Shelf.
+SEC issuer eligibility rules require us to have a public float of at least \$75,000,000 to use the Shelf.